Gitjas/ChattyImoen/README.md

 ## Installation

+*Note for Steam/GOG users:* Before installing any mods, you will need to use the [ModMerge](https://forums.beamdog.com/discussion/50441/modmerge-merge-your-steam-gog-zip-based-dlc-into-something-weidu-nearinfinity-dltcep-can-use/p1) utility to make your game moddable.

 Note: You will need to start a new game.
 The Imoen character files in any previously saved games will NOT be affected.

 ### Windows